Bernard M. Casper

 Bernard Moses Casper (1916–1988) was a British-South African rabbi.
 He was born and raised in London; educated in London and Cambridge; and served as both a Rabbi and educator in Manchester and London.
-He was a commissioned Chaplain in the British Army through most of the Second World War, and served with distinction as Senior Chaplain of the Jewish Infantry Brigade Group, earning a Mention in Despatches.
+He was a commissioned Chaplain in the British Army through most of the Second World War, and served with distinction as Senior Chaplain of the Jewish Brigade, earning a Mention in Despatches.

 He served as Chief Rabbi of the Union of Orthodox Synagogues and its predecessors in South Africa from 1963 to 1987.

 Early life

 He was born in London, his father was from Kovno in the Russian Federation.
 Both his parents died when he was three years old and he was subsequently raised by his grandparents and a cousin.
 He won a scholarship to study at Trinity College, Cambridge and also began his rabbinical studies.